Sturke/docs-as-code-tutorial/docs/learning-docusaurus/first-learn-doc.md

 ![An image from the static](/img/r_menu.jpg)

 Many sources on the internet will show you how to write in Markdown.
 I have not tested everything here yet, but I have been using Markdown for several years using [Obsidian](https://obsidian.md/).
-It is very easy to write and learn simple sytax of how to make headings, bullet points, numbered lists, links, code blocks, etc. Here are some links to some of the most popular Markdown syntaxes:
+It is very easy to write and learn simple syntax of how to make headings, bullet points, numbered lists, links, code blocks, etc. Here are some links to some of the most popular Markdown syntaxes:

 - [Markdown](https://daringfireball.net/projects/markdown/syntax)